cqels/vision/README.md

 [![Watch the video](https://user-images.githubusercontent.com/87916250/139424066-e073ff49-b667-40fa-9cad-5a3d40a57ae0.png)](https://user-images.githubusercontent.com/87916250/139423660-d94ab9da-0366-42b9-92ba-918a347283c1.mp4)

 ## UPDATES:
 In the future, VisionKG will integrated more and more triples, images, annotations, visual relationships and so on.
-For more details, please check the below table.
 For the pre-trained models, besides the yolo series, now it also supports other one- or two-stage architectures such as EfficientDet, Faster-RCNN, and so on.
+For more details, please check the infomation below.

 |             | `Triples` | `Images` | `Annotations` |
 |:-------------:|:-------:|:---------:|:---------:|
 | **08.2021**   | 67M    | 239K      | 1M      |
 | **10.2021** | 140M    | 13M      | 16M      |

+✅ Faster-RCNN

+✅ EfficientDet

+✅ YOLO-Series

+✅ RetinaNet

+✅ FCOS

 ## Features